MooersLab/cctbxsnips-Emacs/README.md

 ; Select the style of opening the editing buffer by atomic-chrome-buffer-open-style.
 ; full: Open in the selected window.
 ; split: Open in the new window by splitting the selected window (default).
 ; frame: Create a new frame and window in it.
-Must be using some windowing pacakge.
+You must be using some windowing package.
 (setq atomic-chrome-buffer-open-style 'split)
 ```